grasmash/drupal-achievements/README.txt

  * POINTLESS: The Pointless module removes all the explicit competitive elements of achievements.
-Milestones will no longer display a user's unlock rank or the number of points and access to the leaderboards is disabled.
+Milestones will no longer display a user's unlock rank or the number of points, and access to the leaderboards is disabled.
 This creates an environment where the user unlocks achievements for their own gratification, not to simply one-up another user or to get noticed on a nebulous high-score table.